Learning and training

 Understand statutory rights related to maternity, paternity, adoption, shared parental leave, and flexible working.
 Support members balancing work and family responsibilities.

-Save the date: Tuesday 17 June, 12:15–13:00
+Register now: Tuesday 17 June, 12:15–13:00

 TUPE: Protecting Members During Organisational Changes